lttng-enable-channel - Man Page

 - --output=TYPE

-Set channel’s output type to TYPE.
+Set the output type of the channel to TYPE.

 TYPE is one of: